e99 Online Shopping Mall

 In some ways, Jackson was a kind of "multiple" personality who found it more and more difficult to reconcile her roles or personae as happy homemaker yet sophisticated party person, a sensible but hard-headed and politically sensitive citizen who did not shy from pursuing justice to get a malfeasant public-school teacher fired, yet a woman who bemoaned the deep gulf between adopted town North Bennington, Vermont's locals and the faculty at the still-newish Benninngton College.

-Shirley Jackson used all her writerly talents in her sunny letters home to mother, even (or especially)a women desperate to achieve a sunny tone in her letters to mother but in reality deeply given to depression, especially the "post-partum" type when the artist finishes a significant work.Just a plain old regular harried housewife, as she portrayed herself in LIFE AMONG THE SAVAGES and RAISING DEMONS, would have found life with four exuberant children and without today's labor-saving devices difficult enough, but with a full-time-plus career as author, her personal life became untenable even as her novels gained ever more acceptance and acclaim -- and she leaned on her crutches ever more.
+Shirley Jackson used all her writerly talents in her sunny letters home to mother, even (or especially)a women desperate to achieve a sunny tone in her letters to mother but in reality deeply given to depression, especially the "post-partum" type when the artist finishes a significant work.Just a plain old regular harried housewife, as she portrayed herself in SAVAGES and DEMONS, would have found life with four exuberant children and without today's labor-saving devices difficult enough, but with a full-time-plus career as author, her personal life became untenable even as her novels gained ever more acceptance and acclaim -- and she leaned on her crutches ever more.

 In essence, as Shirley Jackson continued to expand her work by moving into novels instead of short stories, her crutches became her addictions.She had been taking Amphetamines since the 1950s when they were considered fairly harmless "diet drugs" or "pep pills."Shirley always worried about her weight, in large part occasioned by her fear she was a failure in the eyes of her mother.She died very overweight before her fiftieth birthday, a sad combination of liquor and drugs that would be roundly condemned today, and also without thanks from cigarettes and chocolates.Sadly, only the youngest child, Barry, was home at the time.